yorak/nyccc/README.md

 ### Limitations

+ - Only UTF-8 text files are supported.
+Please use some text editor to convert your files to use this text encoding.
  - Only citations and references with years 1800-2099 are supported
  - ```"previous sentence.
 Before Platon (2000) discovered ..."``` would produce a invalid citation -> ```([Before, Platon], (2000))```, because ```"Before"``` seems to be a lot like a persons name